ropensci-archive/opendata/README.md

 -   [OAIHarvester](http://cran.rstudio.com/web/packages/OAIHarvester/index.html): Harvest metadata using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH). [oai](http://cran.rstudio.com/web/packages/oai/index.html) is a more recent package for OAI.
 -   [Quandl](http://cran.rstudio.com/web/packages/Quandl/index.html): A package that interacts directly with the [Quandl](https://www.quandl.com/) API to offer data in a number of formats usable in R, as well as the ability to upload and search.
 -   [rdatamarket](http://cran.rstudio.com/web/packages/rdatamarket/index.html): Fetches data from DataMarket.com, either as timeseries in zoo form (dmseries) or as long-form data frames (dmlist).
--   [rerddap](https://github.com/ropensci/rerddap) (not on CRAN): A generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP ( <https://en.wikipedia.org/wiki/OPeNDAP>), or *Open-source Project for a Network Data Access Protocol* .
+-   [rerddap](https://github.com/ropensci/rerddap) (not on CRAN): A generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP ( <a href="https://en.wikipedia.org/wiki/OPeNDAP" class="uri" class="uri">https://en.wikipedia.org/wiki/OPeNDAP</a>), or *Open-source Project for a Network Data Access Protocol* .
 Allows user to swap out the base URL to use any ERDDAP instance.
 [Source on GitHub](https://github.com/ropensci/rerddap).
 -   [rfigshare](http://cran.rstudio.com/web/packages/rfigshare/index.html): Programmatic interface for [Figshare.com](https://figshare.com/).
 [Source on GitHub](https://github.com/ropensci/rfigshare).
 -   [rscribd](https://github.com/leeper/rscribd) (not on CRAN): API client for publishing documents to [Scribd](https://www.scribd.com/).
 -   [RSocrata](https://cran.rstudio.com/src/contrib/Archive/RSocrata/): (temporarily archived on CRAN for email bounce) Provided with a Socrata dataset resource URL, or a Socrata SoDA web API query, returns an R data frame.
 Converts dates to POSIX format.
 Supports CSV and JSON.
 Manages throttling by Socrata.